daamiian/Budget-Portfolio-Tracker/README.md

 ## 6 Updating

 I will update the sheet version number so keep an eye out to make sure you're using the latest version.
-When upgrading, you can copy the latest version, I recommend keeping a copy of your current file, then copying all of your inputs into the new version in order to keep your source names.
+When upgrading, you can copy the latest version, I recommend keeping a copy of your current version, then copying all of your inputs into the new version in order to keep your source names.
+I will eventually make a script to do this process for you.
 The TRANSACTIONS sheet will likley never be updated since it's so simple, so you can keep your old one.

 ## 7 Closing Notes